kvxmmu/OpenGrok/README.md

-    There is no particular reason to use **FreeGrok** instead of any other program that can open your port through NAT, but if you have virtual or dedicated server with a __dedicated IPv4__ you can use the **FreeGrok** because it is faster or you have lower ping to the server
+    There is no particular reason to use **FreeGrok** instead of any other program that can open your port through NAT, but if you have virtual or dedicated server with a __dedicated IPv4__ you can use the **FreeGrok** because it is faster or you have lower ping to the server.
+Also **FreeGrok** has compression!

 # Config format